-Description of works Indicative timing/responsibility 7 Cabbage Tree Creek flood mitigation works A schedule of flood mitigation works within Cabbage Tree Creek is required in order to provide flood immune development/redevelopment outcomes for Precincts 1, 2 and 3.
-These works are subject to agreements with Brisbane City Council and will need to be fully funded by development agreements and/or special rates or charges from development in sub-precinct 1(a) and Precincts 2 and 3.
+Description of works Indicative timing/responsibility , A schedule of flood mitigation works within Cabbage Tree Creek is required in order to provide flood immune development/redevelopment outcomes for portions of Precincts 1, 2 and 3.
+These works are subject to agreements with Brisbane City Council and will need to be fully funded by development agreements and/or special rates or charges from development in Precincts 1, 2 and 3.